freejooo/tor-hosting-vps/var/www/html/host.md

-# Dashed Droplets
+# Nardcart Droplets
 Hello there.
-This site is hosted by Dashed Droplets (Generation 2) - By @Dasho.
+This site is hosted by Dashed Droplets (Generation 2) - By @Nardcart.

 It is part of the Onionz Project.